stonepros/stone/doc/rados/configuration/osd-config-ref.rst

 ``osd_scrub_max_interval``

-:Description: The maximum interval in seconds for scrubbing the Ceph OSD Daemon
+:Description: The maximum interval in seconds for scrubbing the Stone OSD Daemon
               irrespective of cluster load.

 :Type: Float